-I've worked as a musician since the mid-sixties, primarily as a blues vocalist, I also play blues piano, guitar and harmonica.
-Not to be confused with the other Pete Gage, from Vinegar Joe, my first break was in 1967 with iconic ex-Shadows bassist Jet Harris's band, playing the British club circuit.
+I've worked as a musician since the mid-sixties, primarily as a blues vocalist/pianist.
+Not to be confused with the other Pete Gage, from Vinegar Joe, my first break was in 1967 with ex-Shadows bassist Jet Harris's band, playing the British club circuit.

 I then moved on to the London blues circuit, fronting my own band Blues Faction and the blues/soul band The Blazers.
-I moved to the west country in the late 80's and teamed-up with local cult band The Pink Torpedoes, which included Paul Hartshorn - guitar, Pete Lowery - bass, and the formidable Dave Raeburn (later of The Hoax and Danny Bryant Blues Band up there in Lincolnshire) on drums.
+I moved to the west country in the late 80's and teamed-up with local cult band The Pink Torpedoes, which included Paul Hartshorn - guitar, Pete Lowrey - bass, and Dave Raeburn (later of The Hoax and Danny Bryant Blues Band) on drums.

-When the legendary R&B band Dr Feelgood lost their frontman Lee Brilleaux to cancer, it was Dave Raeburn who recommended me to take up the challenge of stepping into Lee's shoes.
-I toured with the band for four and a half years throughout Europe, playing in excess of 200 gigs a year, whilst receiving warm accolades from die-hard fans as well as newer and younger fans.
+When the legendary R&B band Dr Feelgood lost their frontman Lee Brilleaux to cancer, I up the challenge of stepping into Lee's shoes.
+I toured with the band for four and a half years throughout Europe, playing in excess of 200 gigs a year.
 "On The Road Again" was the Dr Feelgood album to announce my arrival as Lee's replacement, and it still receives great reviews to this day.
 It features as a guest on harmonica, the great Alan Glen (ex-Nine Below Zero and Yardbirds)

-I also write and record my own material, most of which is available for download on www.bandcamp.com.
-I have collaborated with many great artists such as, most recently (2016 and 2018) Ruzz Evans.
-Also, (2015) with Jesse Davey (founder member of The Hoax) on his great album "Big Blues", plus of course, with Pee Wee Ellis (Tenor saxophonist and Musical Director for James Brown and Van Morrison) on my own album "Left Over Blues".
+I have collaborated with many artists such as tenor saxophonist Mickey Gavaghan in 2021, & both Mickey & Craig Crofton, also on tenor sax in 2020.
+Previously in 2015 I recorded with the late Pee Wee Ellis (tenor saxophonist and one-time MD for James Brown and Van Morrison) on my own album "Left Over Blues".
 Other great musicians I have worked with include Paul Hartshorn, Kevin Brown, Gypie Mayo, Jon Amor (The Hoax), Midge Ure, Innes Sibun, Tristan Powell (Georgie fame's guitarist/son), Joe Wilkins & Duncan Kingston, plus some fine musicians from Finland such as Jassi Takanen, Arto Makela, Tema Lampinen and Teppo Nattila.

-My 2010 15-track album, “Tough Talk”, was recorded by, and features, my Finnish connections, along with Gypie Mayo, and is available from Goofin Records on
+My 2010 15-track album, “Tough Talk”, was recorded by, and features, my Finnish connections, along with Gypie Mayo, and is still available so I believe, from Goofin Records on www.goofinrecords.com This album is also listed on my petegage.bandcamp.com page

-My 12-track album, "Left Over Blues" released in 2015, features 4 regular members of The Pete Gage Band, masters of their craft one and all, Craig Crofton, Paul Hartshorn, Duncan Kingston and Eddie John.
-I have special guest saxophonist, Pee Wee Ellis (of James Brown and Van Morison fame) appearing on 4 of the songs.
-This album reflected the way I was wanting to progress in music: blues-influenced songs, accompagnied by fine musicians, who have inspired me so much.
-Details of this album, it's availability etc., are on the "Recordings" page of this website.
+My 12-track album, "Left Over Blues" released in 2015, features 4 regular members of The Pete Gage Band, all masters of their craft, Craig Crofton, Paul Hartshorn, Duncan Kingston and Eddie John, plus, as mentioned above, special guest saxophonist, Pee Wee Ellis featured on 4 of the songs.
+This album reflected my progress in music - post-war "club" blues.

-Since recording a "live" album "Jesse Davey and Friends"in 2012 (available on Bandcamp.com), I was invited in 2015 to contribute 4 songs, jointly composed by Jesse and myself, on his 2015 solo album "BIG BLUES".
-This album received rave reviews even before it was released and it highlights Jesse's great guitar work and his unique tone.
-Jesse asked for tough and gritty vocals, and I am particularly pleased with the track entitled "The Crow".
+After featuring as vocalist on the release of a "live" album "Jesse Davey and Friends" in 2012 (available on Bandcamp.com), I was invited in 2015 to contribute 4 songs, jointly composed by Jesse and myself, on his 2015 solo album "BIG BLUES".
+This album received rave reviews even before it was released and it highlights Jesse's great guitar work and his unique tone..

 Then in November 2016.
 Gretsch guitar man extraordinaire, Ruzz Evans (a.k.a.
-Ruzz Guitar), invited me to contributed 2 tracks vocalizing and piano playing on his album "Burn Out".
-Then, in 2018 I recorded 2 more songs for Ruzz, that featured on his album, The Heist.
+Ruzz Guitar), invited me to contribute 2 tracks vocalizing and piano playing on his album "Burn Out".
+Then, in 2018, I recorded 2 more songs for Ruzz, that featured on his album, The Heist.

 (More details on my "Recordings" page).